 - The flexibility of final expense insurance also extends to your choice of service providers.
 This means you can allocate funds without being tied to a certain provider, geographic area, or plan.
 Final expense insurance leaves your options open, a great benefit given the length of time that may pass between choosing and using a policy.

 - You can borrow against the tax-deferred dividend value of your final expense policy.
 This means that in addition to preparing for your family’s financial future, you’ll also have an accessible line of credit in case of emergency.

-- Given its flexibility, final expense insurance mitigates some of the worry preneed plans or burial insurance may leave unresolved.
+- Given its flexibility, final expense insurance mitigates some of the worry preneed or prepaid plans may leave unresolved.
 Many of the concerns and limitations of those plans don’t apply to final expense.
 However, there are some things you should be aware of before enrolling in final expense insurance.

 |Benefit||Burial/Preneed/Prepaid Insurance||Final Expense Insurance|

 |Expenses Covered:||Burial/funeral costs only||A variety of final expenses|

 |Specific Arrangements:||Locked in at the time you choose||Remain flexible, although you give instructions|

 |Cost:||Varies by provider and selection—solely covers funeral costs||A $10,000 policy costs about $2 per day.|